Salt Water Fish

 Ocean Resources supplies wild starfish and urchins for the educational and scientific market.
 But, “like everyone else, I’m very interested in aquaculture,” said Quinby.

-He is seeking approval on an application for a 20-year, 2.96-acre lease in the Jordan River between the towns of Lemoine and Trenton near Portland, Maine.
+He is seeking approval on an application for a 20-year, 2.96-acre lease in the Jordan River between the towns of Lamoine and Trenton near Bar Harbor, Maine.
 His goal is to harvest green sea urchins and American oysters, which will cohabitate together in cages.
-Urchin seed will be provided by the University of Maine Center for Cooperative Agriculture Research.
+Urchin seed will be provided by the University of Maine Center for Cooperative Aquaculture Research.

 “We would like to put 90 cages down right at the beginning – that was the University of Maine’s idea.
 They want to try density experiments.
 A cage will be three-feet by two-and-a foot high – the size of a standard lobster trap.
 We’re hoping to place 150 urchins in 30 cages and track the growth rates of those,” says Quinby, who is confident he will get approval for the lease.